 I am so excited for this week’s topic in our series.
 We’ll be talking about why your branding is so important in your stationery business and how it can truly propel your business and align you with your target audience.

-If you’re just tuning in, I am putting together a blog series for 12 weeks that is chalk full of great advice, tips and freebies to help stationers (and calligraphers) run their stationery business to fullest.
+If you’re just tuning in, I am putting together a blog series for 12 weeks that is chock full of great advice, tips and freebies to help stationers (and calligraphers) run their stationery business to fullest.
 Below are links for our previous posts:

 3 Tips for Starting a Stationery Business